The Voices of Morebath: Academic

 Robert Lutton's Lollardy and Orthodox Religion in Pre‐Reformation England, published in 2006 by the Royal Historical Society and Boydell Press, explicitly responded to Duffy's The Voices of Morebath.
 In detailing religious practices in Tenterden's parish during the period of Lollardy in early 16th-century England up to 1535, Lutton emulated Duffy's use of a parochial study.
 However, rather than utilizing churchwardens' accounts like Trychay's with their unitary narratives, Lutton utilized the community's wills.
 These wills offered multiple perspectives, which Lutton used to challenge Duffy's revisionist stance of a unified medieval English religion.
 Lutton's argument promoted a theory that multiple expressions of piety existed during this period and asserted that some were compatible with the Reformation's doctrines.

 Historians have compared The Voices of Morebath to later micro-histories, describing it as an inspiration for similarly focussed works.
 Sheilagh O'Brien, a historian at the University of Divinity's St Francis College, identified The Voices of Morebath as an example of a micro-history on the English Reformation that is accessible to readers who do not find history compelling or encountered it inaccurately portrayed in popular works of fiction.
-She commented that The Voices of Morebath and The Return of Martin Guerre and their emphases on the lives of ordinary people had inspired further micro-histories, such as Suzannah Lipscomb's 2019 The Voices of Nîmes on women brought before Huguenot ecclesiastical courts.
+She said that The Voices of Morebath and The Return of Martin Guerre and their emphases on the lives of ordinary people had inspired further micro-histories, such as Suzannah Lipscomb's 2019 The Voices of Nîmes on women brought before Huguenot ecclesiastical courts.
 Justin Colson, reviewing Christopher Dyer's 2012 A Country Merchant, 1495–1520 for Reviews in History, found Dyer's description of medieval economics through the study of a specific individual similar to Duffy's use of Trychay's life to illustrate English Reformation religion.